 Putting My Happiness First

 Leading on from the above, the biggest thing I had to force myself to do was put my happiness first.
-It just seemed silly that I was so unhappy by feeling like I had to put other people first, that my own happiness was suffering.
-It got to the point where I had to decide if I was going to be selfish and put myself first after spending years making sacrifices for other people’s happiness, or just continue kind of just ‘existing’.
+It just seemed silly that I was so unhappy.
+I felt like I had to put other people first, so my own happiness was suffering.
+I got to the point where I had to decide if I was going to be selfish and put myself first after spending years making sacrifices for other people’s happiness, or just continue kind of just ‘existing’.
 It was by no means an easy decision but in the long run I now feel 100 times better.
-It just seemed like such a waste to be spending my life so unhappy when I had the power to potentially improve things for myself.
+It felt like such a waste to be spending my life so unhappy when I had the power to potentially improve things for myself.

 Building My Blog

 Moving to the US gave me the direction and foundations to start building this site up.
-I went to a blogging conference in Wisconsin, I had the time to (attempt to) learn about the inner workings of Google, I was part of the Midwest Travel Network and had opportunities to work with brands and destinations.
-It’s been awesome to earn a bit of extra cash from sharing my stories and I’ve now created a second website using the knowledge that I gathered during the time I was in the US.
+I went to a blogging conference in Wisconsin.
+I had the time to (attempt to) learn about the inner workings of Google.
+The Midwest Travel Network was an amazing find and had opportunities to work with brands and destinations.
+It’s been awesome to earn a bit of extra cash from sharing my stories.
+I’ve now created a second website using the knowledge that I gathered during the time I was in the US.
 Ironically I now don’t have as much time to work on my websites, but they are doing fairly well regardless which is quite good.

 Skills Gained From My Time Working In The US

 I used to work in a school in the UK and I changed my job because I didn’t really enjoy it and the money was minimal.
 When I moved to the US, going back into school work seemed to be my only option.
 I wasn’t exactly happy about it, even though I know I’m good at it.
 The pay wasn’t great (I was only paid for 8 months of the year) and there were no benefits (that are so ‘important’ in US living).
 BUT I did get time off to travel…which in a regular job, you don’t really get anything.